python/mypy/README.md

     $ cd mypyc
     $ python3 -m pip install -r mypy/test-requirements.txt

-You'll also need a working C/C++ build environment.
-On macOS, you need the Xcode command line tools.
-Linux and Windows are currently not supported as development environments.

 You need to have the `mypy` subdirectory in your `PYTHONPATH`: